learntocodesb/gitorial/README.md

 Tweety - $45
 Louie  - $50

+## 5. Supplies
+Create a `supplies.html` file that is a copy of `index.html`.
+Link to the supplies page from the index page.

+## 6. Supplies
+The products names and prices are:

+- Wood Ring - $5
+- Food Puzzle - $6
+- Pirate Parrot Bridge - $12
+- Ring Game - $6
+- Parrot Perch - $40

+# Extra Credit

 ## How would you improve it?
 Pick a product owner from the group to figure out what the Polly Parrot Co customers want!
 Take a minute to create a backlog, and work down the list.
+Keep the backlog in priority order.

+Create a branch and commit some tweaks with small, logical commits.
+When you're done with a set of tweaks, flip back to the master branch and see how it compares!
+Do you notice anything that could be better when you look at how it's changed?

+You'll need the following commands:

+`git chcekout -b <new_branch_name>`
+`git checkout <existing_branch>`